willstMSFT/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-manage-lighthouse-rbac-permissions.md

     - Select **Create a new security group**, enter a name for the new group, optionally enter a description and add users, and then select **Save**.

 > [!NOTE]
-> You must assign the Lighthouse RBAC Administrator role to a role-assignable security group.
+> You must assign the Lighthouse Administrator role to a role-assignable security group.
 In addition, to be able to assign roles to a role-assignable security group and/or create role-assignable security groups, you must have a Microsoft Entra ID P1 license.
 To enable Just-in-Time (JIT) roles, Microsoft Entra IDE Governance or a Microsoft Entra ID P2 license is required.
 >
 > You can assign all other Lighthouse RBAC roles to any security group, whether it's role-assignable or not, but keep the P1 license requirement in mind for role-assignable security groups.
 >